Racquetball Court Renovation

 How to you choose price points, class formats, and engage club members?

 You will deal with operational points such as how to charge for your new class or sessions.
 Will you charge by the class, or sell a class pack of 10 or 20 classes, or possibly charge an added monthly fee on top of your normal dues?
 How will you manage the sales process for existing members or clients and also new member inquires.
-You might consider the point of sales process and how you present the value proposition of small group training to existing members, patients, and guests or to new participants.
+You might consider the point of the sales process and how you present the value proposition of small group training to existing members, patients, and guests or to new participants.
 All of these items and more are important points you will need to address in order to have a successful small group and team training addition to your facility.
 Let me help you begin with a smart plan to convert your existing underutilized racquetball courts and/ or squash courts, then we can decide on the best strategy for meeting your facility director’s, managers, members, patients, clients or student’s needs, expectations, and overall desired experience.

 What are the benefits of racquetball court conversion?